ofiwg/libfabric/man/fi_cq.3.md

   message was placed into the multi-recv buffer.
 Other fields in the completion entry will be determined based on the received message.
-  If other flag bits are zero, the provider is reporting that the multi-recv buffer has been freed, and the completion entry is not associated with a received message.
+  If other flag bits are zero, the provider is reporting that the multi-recv buffer has been released, and the completion entry is not associated with a received message.

 # NOTES